theguy000/theguy000/readme.md

    - Expert in data analysis, visualization, and image processing.
    - Passionate about deploying end-to-end ML solutions and developing applications in NLP and Computer Vision.
    - Quality Assurance specialist with experience in automated testing, test case design, and software validation.
-   - B.Sc. in Computer Science & Engineering from Daffodil International University.
+   - B.Sc. in Computer Science & Engineering from City University.

 ## Expertise: